 The Department of Mathematics offers both the A.B. degree and the B.S. degree.
 Students who plan to attend graduate school in mathematics or the sciences should consider working toward the B.S. degree, which requires at least eight courses in mathematics numbered above 104.
 The A.B. degree requires at least six and one-half courses numbered above 104.
-Beginning with students matriculating in fall 1996, both degrees have a minimum of ten required courses, at least eight of which are at the 100 level or above (see p.
-26 of the Bulletin of Duke University 2001-2002: Undergraduate Instruction).
+Both degrees have a minimum of ten required courses, at least eight of which are at the 100 level or above (see p.
+27 of the Bulletin of Duke University 2003-2004: Undergraduate Instruction).
 The specific requirements for the A.B. and B.S. degrees are listed below.